yesbotics/dualsense-controller-python/README.md

     # ...
 ```

-register the callback via
+Register the callback via

 ```python
 controller.on_error(on_error)
 ```

-### Read and listen to Battery
+### Read and listen to battery

 You can read out the charge level and charge status of the battery as follows